wabson/share-import-export/README.md

 Requirements
 ------------

-The scripts work with fully with versions 3.3, 3.4 and 4.0 of Alfresco, with additional limited support for previous versions of 3.x.
+The scripts work with fully with versions 3.3, 3.4 and 4.x of Alfresco, with additional limited support for previous versions of 3.x.
 No additional customisations are needed in Alfresco or Share, so you can export data from existing systems without any fuss.

+*Note: in Alfresco 4.2 and greater the new CSRF filter blocks some of the requests made by the tools and must be temporarily disabled - see Troubleshooting, below, for details of how to do this.*

 [Python](http://www.python.org/) 2.6 or greater is required to run the scripts, with Python 2.7 recommended for packaging site bootstrap packages.
 At present Python 3.x is **not supported**.